What will happen during King Charles’ anointing in coronation ceremony?

-The coronation of King Charles III and Queen Consort Camilla is less than a week away, taking place on Saturday 6 May.
+The coronation of King Charles III and Queen Consort Camilla is taking place on Saturday 6 May.

 As we approach the big day, Buckingham Palace has been revealing more details about the events that will unfold as Britain crowns a new monarch for the first time in more than 70 years.